-- 1. Week beginning the 22nd January 2024 Option Choices Assembly to students and discussions in tutor time and in lesson time. - 2.
-Option Booklets issued to students during this week. - 3.
+- 1. Week beginning the 27th January 2025 Option Choices Assembly to students and discussions in tutor time and in lesson time. - 2.
+Option Booklets issued to students during the Options Evening. - 3.
 Discuss the contents of this booklet together and agree on some option choices. - 4.
-Options Open Evening will take place on Wednesday 7th February 2024.
+Options Open Evening will take place on Thursday 6th February 2025.
 During the evening you will be able to talk to your child's teachers about their report, as well as have an opportunity to find out more about the courses on offer. - 5.
-The deadline for submitting Option choices via paper forms is Friday 23rd February 2024. - 6.
-From 18th March all parents will be contacted to discuss option choices. - 7.
-From 22nd April all parents and students will receive final confirmation of their curriculum pathway for Years 10 and 11.
+The deadline for submitting Option Choices via paper forms is Friday 28th February 2025. - 6.
+From 24th March, all parents will be contacted to discuss final Option Choices. - 7.
+From 21st April, all parents and students will receive final confirmation of their curriculum pathway for Years 10 and 11.